curl/everything-curl/cmdline-progressmeter.md

 just mess up what gets displayed.
 A user can also forcibly switch off the progress meter with the `-s / --silent` option, which tells curl to hush.

-If you invoke curl and don't get the progress meter, make sure your output is directed somewhere other than the terminal.
+If you invoke curl and do not get the progress meter, make sure your output is directed somewhere other than the terminal.

 curl also features an alternative and simpler progress meter that you enable with `-# / --progress-bar`.
 As the long name implies, it instead shows the transfer as progress bar.

-At times when curl is asked to transfer data, it can't figure out the total size of the requested operation and that then subsequently makes the progress meter contain fewer details and it cannot, for example, make forecasts for transfer times, etc.
+At times when curl is asked to transfer data, it cannot figure out the total size of the requested operation and that then subsequently makes the progress meter contain fewer details and it cannot, for example, make forecasts for transfer times, etc.